mac-theobio/McMasterPandemic/notes/indexing/indexing.md

 -   \[inverse\] the inverse of this element, 1/*x*

-In the future we can generalize this by adding more operations, but for now identity, complement, and inverse should be sufficient to do everything – although it will make age structure awkward given that such problems are more naturally handled with matrix operations like Kronecker products and sweeps.
+In the future we can generalize this by adding more operations, but for now identity, complement, and inverse should get us pretty far – although it will make age structure awkward given that such problems are more naturally handled with matrix operations like Kronecker products and sweeps.

 The product vector, *u*, is a function of *v*.
 The dependence is simple in that each element of the product vector is the product of one or more